Skip to main content

 This document describes the policies and procedures governing access to Northwestern University’s high-performance computing (HPC) and associated storage facilities.
 These facilities are managed for Northwestern research activities by Northwestern IT's Research Computing and Data Services in conjunction with Northwestern IT Cyberinfrastructure.

-Access, Allocations, and Security
+Access, Resources, and Security

 7. Scheduled maintenance on Quest is typically announced to active users of Quest via the quest-announce email listserv a minimum of seven days in advance of a downtime.
 Planned maintenance will be announced 30 days in advance if the work requires downtime, in which job queues are completely drained.